salma-shah/cis6035-cnn-driver-drowsiness-detection-mobile-app/README.md

 ## CNN-Model

 ### Datasets
-Data from the Driver Drowsiness Dataset (ismailnasri20),	NTHU Dataset (samymesbah), and MRL Dataset (akashshingha850) were cleaned, preprocessed and resized to 224 x 224 size.
-The data is highly diverse, comprising individuals of different appearances, particularly South Asians, wearing glasses, and various eye states in different lightings, making it highly suitable since SleepyDriver's target audience is Sri Lankans, and objective is detecting drowsiness across varying light conditions.
+Data from the Driver Drowsiness Dataset (ismailnasri20),	NTHU Dataset (samymesbah), and MRL Dataset (akashshingha850) were cleaned, preprocessed and resized to a 224 x 224 size.
+The data is highly diverse, comprising individuals of different appearances, particularly South Asians, wearing glasses, and various eye states in different lighting conditions, making it highly suitable since SleepyDriver's target audience is Sri Lankans, and the objective is detecting drowsiness across varying light conditions.

 ### SleepyDriver Model
-Several MobileNetV3 models were trained and evaluated by the process of transfer learning and fine-tuning utilizing ImageNet weights.
+Several MobileNetV3 models were trained and evaluated using transfer learning and fine-tuning with ImageNet weights.
 First, the backbone layers were frozen, then trained on preprocessed, augmented data, before the backbone layers were unfrozen.
 The model was compiled and trained again, then validated and evaluated on unseen test data.
 This makes it highly efficient and robust to our scenario.
 The models achieved high accuracy and performed well, particularly with Drowsy Recall.

 ### Results